Kron4ek/FAudio-Builds/README.md

 ## FAudio description

-FAudio is an XAudio reimplementation, it fix sound issues in many games.
+FAudio is an XAudio reimplementation, it fixes sound issues in many games.

 https://github.com/FNA-XNA/FAudio